-During the COVID-19 pandemic, the Australian government allowed the withdrawal of up to A\$20,000 (around half median annual wage income) from private retirement accounts, ordinarily inaccessible until retirement.
-One in six withdrew A\$38 billion (2% of GDP).
-These transfers were much larger than those typically considered in the literature and represented a liquidity shock, holding lifetime income constant.
-Using administrative and high-frequency bank transactions data, we find a marginal propensity to spend of at least 0.43-0.48 within eight weeks, high given the transfer size.
-Gambling was the largest discernible spending category (larger than credit card repayments).
-Low rates and levels of saving and high levels of gambling before withdrawal strongly predict withdrawal and spending.
-We develop and calibrate a heterogeneousagent model, demonstrating that only under present bias ($\beta=0.58$) can we rationalize the observed magnitude and frequency of spending out of these large transfers and pre-withdrawal saving behavior.
+During the pandemic, Australia allowed the withdrawal of A\$20,000 from mandatory retirement accounts (ordinarily inaccessible until retirement), forecasted to cost the modal-aged withdrawer A\$120,000 in today's dollars at retirement.
+One in six withdrew 2% of GDP.
+Using administrative and transactions data, we find a marginal propensity to spend of 0.43-0.48 within eight weeks, with gambling the largest spending category.
+Poor financial health and gambling strongly predict withdrawal and spending.
+We develop a heterogeneous-agent model, demonstrating that while impatience under liquidity constraints reconciles the observed withdrawal behavior, only present bias reconciles the magnitude and frequency of the observed spending response.